-The department has several core areas in which teaching and research activities are focused.
-While one goal of the program is to provide broad training in environmental science, students will align with one or more faculty who will advise the student in course selection and research.
+The department has several core areas of teaching and research.
+While one goal of the program is to provide broad training in environmental and sustainability science, students will align with one or more faculty who will advise the student in course selection and research.
 As such, students must make contact with faculty members to determine where a student's specific interests lie.
 Below is a list of core areas: